ish-xyz/hv-unsealer/README.md

 ## Features:

-The library will have a monitor function to check the status of the Vault services around the hashicorp vault cluster.
+[DONE] - The library will have a monitor function to check the status of the Vault services around the hashicorp vault cluster.

-The library work with CONSUL BACKEND instance and should be run on each vault instance as a daemon.
+[DONE] - The library work with CONSUL BACKEND instance.

+The library will be available as side-car.

+The library should work with SSL and custom certificates.

+The library will be available as a official python package.

-The library will perform the auto-unsealing operation.
+[DONE] - The library will perform the auto-unsealing operation.

-The library will perform the init-cluster operation.
+[DONE] - The library will perform the init-cluster operation.

-The library will be integrated with third party software for security, notification and so on.
+The library will be integrated with third party software for security, notification and so on. * TBD *

-The first release it's written in Python 3.X.
+[DONE] The first release it's written in Python 3.X.

-The software will be available as Python Package.

 ## Installation